I cannot resist inserting a note or two on cultural attitudes.

 The other aspect of their use of a mobile is that they don’t really need to.
 The person at the other end can probably heard them without a phone, as they speak, or more accurately shout, at high volume.
 Possibly it has something to do with their being a mountain people used historically to communicating across mountain valleys.

 A further note on cultural attitudes is about driving.
 Cars are, as in many places, a symbol of macho pride.
 So the first rule of Montenegro driving is to overtake the vehicle in front at any cost and preferably on a blind corner.
 The second rule is that if you meet a friend, you stop and chat.
 The winner of this rule is the one with the longest queue behind him when the conversation ends.
+The third rule is of course to be speaking on your mobile phone at all times.

 Christmas (Božić) customs:

 As with other southern Slavs, as far I can find from sources such as Wikipedia, the main customs are to do with Badnjak, or Christmas Eve.
 This being Orthodox Christmas, Badnajk is the 6th January.
 This is also the name for the ‘Yule log’, a piece of oak.
 Our former landlord cuts 10 small logs which he then decorates with small laurel, mistletoe and olive branches.
-The logs are placed at the front door of the old stone family house where we live.
+The logs are placed at the front door of the old stone family house where we lived.
 They join an eleventh log which has remained there from the previous Badnjak.
 James asked him why 11 logs when there were 12 Apostles, but he doesn’t know why.
-Anyway, after the lamb is roasted on Badnjak, we have to burn 3 of the logs in our stove.
-The remaining ones are then burnt when we feel like it – but we have to keep one at the front door all year.
+Anyway, after the lamb is roasted on Badnjak, we had to burn 3 of the logs in our stove.
+The remaining ones are then burnt when we felt like it – but we had to keep one at the front door all year.

 Goran also places an orange with a small olive branch stuck into it at each of the entrances to the courtyard.
 Again, he cannot explain why – it is simply custom.